b-woestman/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is how we mark up webpages so they are consistant across the industry.
+It also allows SEO to read your page.

 2. What are the 4 areas of the box model?

+    Content, Padding, Border, Margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The cross-axis

 4. Explain why git is valuable to a team of developers.

+    It allows multiple users to collaborate on their branch of code and merge changes together at a later point.
+It also allows reversion to a previous version of the code.

 5. Define mobile-first design in your own words.

+    Mobile first design is when you build the page in mobile view to start and then add breakpoints later to accomodate other devices.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.